yitalu/wastewater_based_epidemiology/README.md

 # Wastewater Based Epidemiology

+[LAST UPDATED: 08.22.2022]

 ## Goals
 This project aims to predict COVID-19 confirmed cases by previous confirmed cases, concentration of virus gene copies and other chemicals in wastewater.
-The data was collected in Suffolk County, NY, USA from mid 2020 to begining of 2021.
+The data was collected in Suffolk County, NY, USA from mid 2020 to the begining of 2021.

 ## Data Preprocessing